 Call 911—Alert the Authorities

-Once involved in a truck accident, call 911.
+After being involved in a truck accident, call 911.
 Ask them to send an ambulance that can take you to the hospital for medical care, and also send a law enforcement officer to the accident site.
 A law enforcement officer will create a police report after assessing the damage and interviewing everyone involved.

 It is extremely important to have a police presence for two reasons.
 Firstly because it helps you document your accident for an insurance purpose and also because it will serve as evidence in your injury claim.
 Therefore, if you file a lawsuit against the truck driver or the trucking company, the report generated by the law enforcement officer will back up your story.